SUSE/Portus/packaging/suse/portusctl/man/markdown/portusctl-setup.md

   The Port in which Clair exposes the /health endpoint.
 It takes the same default as Clair: 6061.

+**--security-clair-timeout**
+  The timeout for HTTP requests targeting Clair.

 **--security-zypper-server**
   The URL allowing Portus to access your zypper-docker server.
 By default this has an empty value, meaning that there is no CoreOS Clair server configured.